The Epitome of a True Sportsman | Jake Lindsey

 I’ll admit, at first I laid down to try and shoot the buck.
 But, I quickly thought that if I did, it would totally negate the fact that I thought the buck was hit by my bullet first, and not just a flesh wound either.
 It just wouldn’t look good if I pulled the trigger and still wanted to plead my case to these hunters.

 I gathered my pack and rifle and continued over to the other hunters.
-Thankfully, the buck was out of sight from them during this time, otherwise I know they would have finished him off, and rightfully so.
+Thankfully, the buck was out of sight from them during this time; otherwise, I know they would have finished him off, and rightfully so.

 I rounded the corner and saw one guy behind a rifle and another behind the glass.
 I quickly recognized the hunter as a well known Coues deer hunter and I couldn’t believe it.

 “The buck’s already hit!
 I hit him in the gut last night,” I exclaimed.
 They looked at me like I was crazy.
 Once again, rightfully so.
 I could only imagine what was going through their minds.
-At one point during my pleading the buck moved out into an opening and the spotter relayed this to the hunter.
+At one point during my pleading, the buck moved out into an opening and the spotter relayed this to the hunter.
 The hunter goes to get behind the rifle.
 I knew this was my last chance to convince him otherwise.
 I tried my hardest to plead my case, and to my amazement, he backed away and sat down.

 We discussed the situation for quite some time.
 Meanwhile, I knew Mark was wondering what in the world was going on, while the buck was still alive and on the hillside.

 The hunter was Roger Cook.
 His spotter that day was his brother, Terry.
 Both of them were beyond reasonable, especially given the caliber of this buck.
 They could have easily ignored anything I had to say, but they didn’t.
-Finally, we came to an agreement that if the buck was NOT hit in the gut like I thought, it was their buck.
+Finally, we came to an agreement that if the buck was NOT hit in the gut as I thought, it was their buck.
 But if it was, they’d consider the circumstances and how badly the buck was injured and we’d discuss things further.
 We needed to dispatch the buck ASAP.
 This was all I could ask for up to this point and I was grateful.

 Roger and I worked our way up the ridge-line to get across from the buck.
 Once again, the slope was much steeper than anticipated, so it took us a while.
 We finally made it across the draw from the buck and there he was, standing broadside with his head hanging low.
 I shared this with Roger.
 “Shoot him,” he said.
 I rested on a boulder and with one final bullet, the buck dropped less than 200yds away.

 We worked our way over to the buck, where Terry met us at about the same time.
 We pulled the buck out from under an oak and took a moment to admire him.
-What I think I appreciated most during this moment was that none of us cared to investigate who’s bullet hit where at first.
+What I think I appreciated most during this moment was that none of us cared to investigate who’s bullet hit where.
 Holding such an impressive 3×3 Coues buck was enough for any of us.
 Eventually, we determined that I had hit the buck where Mark and I had thought, low and back in the gut.
 Roger hit the buck through the bridge of the nose and it exited the far eye-socket, causing the buck to be knocked unconscious.
 That shot only put the buck down temporarily, where his second shot struck his rump and broke his femur.
 I could then see the disappointment in Roger’s face.
 This was not an easy predicament for me to be in.
 I hated it!
 I could sense Roger was a great guy who was just as deserving of a buck like this.
 The circumstances were just unimaginable.
-Eventually he stuck his hand out to shake mine and said, “Congratulations on a great buck, Jake.”
+Eventually, he stuck his hand out to shake mine and said, “Congratulations on a great buck, Jake.”

 Roger and Terry graciously helped me take pictures, quarter the buck and pack him down the slope.
 All of us low on water, I filtered some for everyone.
 We shook hands and parted ways, knowing it probably wasn’t the last time we’d see the other.